Commitment To Justice

 When Can Police Search You Or Your Vehicle?

 There are several exceptions to the warrant requirement.
 The big one involves traffic stops.
 Many drug charges arise from so-called routine traffic stops.
 However, police can’t simply pull your car over and search it for no reason.
-They must have a reasonable, articulable suspicion that you’re violating criminal or traffic laws before doing so.
-Moreover, in order to conduct a warrantless search of a person or the vehicle, there must be additional basis for law enforcement to do so, based on a recognized exception.
-This is a factual determination based on the unique circumstances of your case.
+They must have a reasonable, articulable suspicion that you’re violating criminal or traffic laws before making a traffic stop.

 Exceptions to the warrant requirement include: